Skip to content

-Revolut Business is our first-choice business bank for most Irish SMEs launching in 2026.
+Revolut Business is Vendors.ie’s first-choice business bank for most Irish SMEs launching in 2026.
 Fast online onboarding, Irish IBAN issuance through the Revolut Bank UAB Irish branch, SEPA Instant, strong multi-currency tooling, and native integrations with Xero, QuickBooks, and Sage make it the most frictionless option for tech-forward Irish companies.
 The trade-offs are real - no branches, no overdrafts, and deposit protection sits under the Lithuanian scheme rather than the Irish Deposit Guarantee Scheme - so Irish businesses with large cash balances or credit needs should pair Revolut with a traditional Irish bank.
-For day-to-day operations, FX-heavy invoicing, and modern bookkeeping, nothing else on the Irish market matches it.

 What Revolut Business gets right for Irish SMEs

-The specific reasons Revolut Business ranks #1 on our Irish business banking comparison.
+These are the specific reasons Revolut Business ranks first on the Vendors.ie business banking hub.

 Irish IBAN via the Revolut Bank UAB Irish branch